Koverse/documentation/docs/source/snippets/csdinstall.rst

   e.
 Accumulo Password: The password for the root user in Accumulo.
 Accumulo's default is "secret".

-Verify that everything has installed and started properly:
+Verify that everything has installed and started properly.